global-container-format/gcf-spec/README.md

 Name                   | Format     | Description
 -----------------------|------------|-----------------------------
+ID                     | uint16     | Resource identifier
-Type                   | uint32     | Type of resource contained
+Type                   | uint16     | Type of resource contained
 Flags                  | uint32     | Resource flags
 Content Size           | uint32     | Size of content data
-Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme ID                     | uint64     | Resource identifier
+Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.